rfruesmer/module-structure/README.md

 ### Further Examples

-Support for JavaScript, TypeScript and HTML Imports is provided via plugins, so there already exist some working examples written in
+Support for JavaScript, TypeScript, HTML Imports and even C++ is provided via plugins, so there already exist some working examples written in
 JavaScript and TypeScript, too.

 You can find them here: